bhill7473/clicky-game/README.md

 # clicky-game
-A trivia game made with react.js.
+A trivia game that was made using React Javascript.